-The 2020 Strategic Business Plan marks a refreshed approach to the annual planning process.
-In preparation for the 20th anniversary of the Clayoquot Sound UNESCO Biosphere designation and the upcoming periodic review process by UNESCO, the Clayoquot Biosphere Trust (CBT) approached this annual exercise as an opportunity to continue to refine its alignment with the local, national, and international mandates of a UNESCO biosphere and a community foundation.
+The 2021 Strategic Business Plan seeks to hold a steady course during the highly the changeable context of the COVID-19 Pandemic.
+Aligned with the UNESCO periodic review process that is currently underway, the Clayoquot Biosphere Trust (CBT) approached its annual planning as an opportunity to continue to refine its alignment with the local, national, and international mandates of a UNESCO biosphere and a community foundation.

-The CBT has recently developed a theory of change (TOC) to describe our work and to identify the differences we seek to make with community partners.
-Our strategic business plan is organized around the five actions identified in the TOC.
-As a first step, board and staff provided input on the priorities that could be achieved in the next one to two years.
-The staff then participated in a strategic planning workshop led by Scott Graham of SPARC BC to generate the scope of work for the upcoming year.
-The 2020 Strategic Business Plan was then presented to the board for review and approval, along with a three-year operating budget providing staff with a basis for individual work planning, reporting, and learning forward.
+In 2019, the CBT developed a theory of change (TOC) to describe our work and to identify the differences we seek to make with community partners.
+This strategic business plan is organized around the five actions identified in the TOC.
+Staff planning for 2021 focuses on maintaining essential CBT activities aligned with the TOC, keeping the organization nimble and able to respond to new opportunities to serve the Biosphere region, and minimizing new initiatives as the second wave of the pandemic is upon us.
+The 2021 Strategic Business Plan was presented to the board for review and approval, along with a three-year operating budget providing staff with a basis for individual work planning, reporting, and learning forward.

 This plan contains a brief overview of the CBT and a description of how our work aligns with our mandates.
-Within each of the five actions are a series of initiatives and programs that define staff priorities for the current fiscal year with a view to capture the overarching goals of the CBT.
+Within each of the five actions are a series of initiatives and programs that define priorities for the current fiscal year with a view to achieving the overarching goals of the CBT.
 These activities, along with ongoing operational tasks, will be planned and tracked using standardized work plans and progress report templates.